 - Use a firewall to prevent keylogging software from sending your details back to the intruder.

-- Make sure you have an anti-virus software installed on your computer that is current.
+- Make sure you have up-to-date anti-virus/malware software installed on your computer.

 - Do not blindly accept downloads from web pages under any circumstances.

-- Always open a new browser window and go directly to the homepage of a company to be sure you are downloading official products or updates.
+- Always open a new browser window and go directly to the homepage of a company to ensure you are downloading official products or updates.

 - Use an anti-spyware program to prevent all freeware and shareware downloads.